erikdelange/EXIN-AST-The-Experimental-Interpreter/EXIN language reference.md

 ```
 According to the rules of precedence the parenthesized part of the conditional expression from the do .. while loop is executed before the comparison is made, so loop counter m is incremented first.

 An exit from a loop can be forced at any point by the *break* and *continue* statement.
 When using *break* the innermost loop is exited and its conditional expression is considered to be false.
-Via *continue* the rest of the statement block of the loop is skipped, causing the loops conditonal expression to be evaluated again.
+Via *continue* the rest of the statement block of the loop is skipped, causing the loops conditional expression to be evaluated again.
 ```
 int n
 while 1